The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction.

 Another approved textbook asserted that “One of the most destructive agents man has brought into use is alcohol.”
 It explained:

 It has often been observed that children of intemperate parents frequently fail to develop into manhood or womanhood.
 They may not be deformed, but their growth is arrested, and they remain small in body and infantile in character. . . .
-Such are examples of a species of degeneracy, and are evidences of the visiting of the sins of the fathers upon the children, which may extend even into the third and fourth generations.4
+Such are examples of a species of degeneracy, and are proof of the visiting of the sins of the fathers upon the children, which may extend even into the third and fourth generations.4

 By the early 1890s, leading scientists and educators were criticizing textbooks endorsed by the WCTU.
-Scholars objected to their extensive exaggerations, distortions, and gross inaccuracies. i Critics included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.
+Scholars objected to their extensive exaggerations, distortions, and gross inaccuracies.
+Critics included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.

 Committee of Fifty